 Solar panels with a solar battery produce no noise pollution.
 During a blackout, your neighborhood will be quieter than you’ve ever heard it.
 The loud rumbling of a generator will ruin the peace, and put a target on your back.
 Through quiet operation, the nearly nonexistent hum of your solar system will keep your electricity running without noise.

-Solar Battery vs. Generator: Solar Keeps the Lights On
+Solar Battery vs. Generator: Solar Could Keep the Lights On

-Stop relying on grid power!
 Solar panels and a powerful solar battery are great ways to keep the lights on through any power failure.
 Technological innovation has fostered multiple series of batteries that have proven reliability during times when traditional generators have fallen short.
-Homeowners will never need to replace the fuel on hand or worry about the dangers of antiquated parts.
-Your solar system is always advancing to support the demands of your home.
+Your solar system is always advancing in technology to support the demands of your home.
 If you’re still stuck on the decision between solar battery vs. generator, look to the sky for the answers.
 The sun is a consistent, clean energy source that can keep your home powered when you need it the most.

 At ADT Solar, our team of expert solar installers will take your home to the next level by installing our state-of-the-art solar energy system onto your home.
 Our technicians are eager to provide you with information about the most cost-effective solutions for your home.